-Download mode is a special state or we can say a sub-system of an Android device and is mainly used to flash stock firmwares through official means.
+Download mode is a special state or we can say a sub-system of an Android device and is mainly used to flash stock firmware through official means.
 Once you enter your Galaxy A5 into download mode, the system of your device will boot from external sources instead of the stock bootloader which will directly help you to replace the stock ROM on your device.
-Moreover, download mode is also widely used in gaining root access, installing custom recovery, custom ROMs, boot loader, kernels, modems, pit files, system update etc.

-There are different methods to boot Galaxy A5 into download mode.
-The universal method is by pressing and holding the hard keys/buttons.
-But what if your button is not working or is broken.
-Still it is possible to boot your Galaxy A5 into download mode.
 Entering Galaxy A5 into download mode is one of the easiest tasks that any Android user can implement, as you just need to follow any of the instructions mentioned below.
-Here in this step by step guide, we’ll discuss four important methods on how to easily enter Galaxy A5 into download mode with or without keys.
+Here in this step-by-step guide, we’ll discuss four important methods on how to easily enter Galaxy A5 into download mode with or without keys.

 How to Enter Samsung Galaxy A5 into Download Mode